 August 29 2018Read more

-Your employees are one of most important assets to your organisation and should be treated as such.
+Your employees are one of the most important assets to your organisation and you should treat them as such.

-With a majority of the workforce spending most of their lives at either work or thinking about work, employers now recognise the importance of investing to improve their wellbeing.
+With a majority of the workforce spending most of their lives at either work or thinking about work, employers now recognise the importance of investing their workforce’s wellbeing.

 This piece explores employee health and wellbeing in the workplace.
 It’ll also offer some helpful tips for improving wellbeing at work.